ajfriesen/ajfriesen.com/content/en/post/custom-ears-buds-for-headphones/index.md

 ## Considerations with custom ear-buds

 As with everything in technology there is alway an up- and downside of things.
-Be aware that using custom ear-buds may interfere with your microphon in 2 ways:
+Be aware that using custom ear-buds may interfere with your microphone in 2 ways:

 1. It may be that the earbud material itself needs to cover the microphone holes in order to fit to the ear bud itself